Current Campus Impact: Students

 Recovered Cases: Students who previously tested positive and have since been released from their respective health departments in the counties in which they are isolating.
 This action takes place once UK Health Corps has successfully received via email their “release from isolation” document and the case is officially closed.
 This also applies to cases that are beyond 14 days of the test date.

 Newly Reported Cases: Students with positive COVID-19 test results, who did not previously exist in UK's database of detected results.
 When Health Corps receives notification of a new case, contact tracers immediately begin their protocol to determine exposures and other relevant information, all of which is loaded into Health Cloud.
-New cases have a variety of sources, including on-campus testing data, results from off-campus providers and self-reported results revealed through the contact tracing process, which may lack testing documentation.
 Regardless of the date a test was conducted, it would be reported as a new case for the date it was first received by Health Corps.

 Currently Required to be Tested: All students who physically come to campus were required to receive a PCR COVID-19 test.
 Certain student populations were required to receive a second test, as data revealed trends.
 UK will continue to require retesting as new trends are detected and will provide support to these populations.
 Additionally, the daily screening tool connects students with Health Corps contact tracers, who may recommend retesting in alignment with protocol.